The Last Outlaw

 I’m not sure the same can be said of Labrava, who arrives here on his customised Harley Dyna as though he’s ridden through a time portal from another America altogether.
 This natural badassery is the sort of thing that led Charlie Hunnam, Sons of Anarchy’s breakout star, to say of Labrava: “[His] energy and knowledge of this world brought such and authenticity to the process.
 If I was ever unsure of what this world was… just one question to him clarified it all.
 His contribution was massive to this show.”

-Initially brought onto the show as a consultant, DL was soon asked by showrunner Kurt Sutter to play Happy.
+Initially brought on as a consultant, DL was soon asked by showrunner Kurt Sutter to play Happy.
 He stayed until the end of the seven-season run, which, considering he was attached to the project before a single scene was shot, made him just about the longest-serving player on the Golden Globe-winning hit.

 As he machine-guns out words over two days, certain patterns appear in Labrava’s speech.
 One is: “I really just want to rescue dogs.”
 Another is: “This became pop culture, bro.”
 This is undoubtedly true.
 Every time we are out on the street – and especially when Labrava dons his Sons of Anarchy patched leather jacket – he is recognised by passers-by and takes time with each of them.
 Seeing the frequency of this, it’s easy to believe that Sons of Anarchy is still the FX network’s most popular show to date.